Skip to main content

 In dollar terms, what are we talking?

-On average we spend about $1200 on power a year for a family of 5 (3 teenagers), an outdoor spa, with 14 solar panels.
+On average we spend almost $1200 on power a year for a family of 5 (3 active teenagers = 2 showers a day), an outdoor spa, large induction hob, with 14 solar panels.

 What’s the cost of running a heat recovery ventilation system?